Highlights from last year's Bell-A-Thon

 The student gatekeepers of the prestigious Kenyon Review share an inside look at how they tackle an annual flood of submissions.

-Kenyon’s snappiest dressers suit up in their khakis and coats to close out our program.
+Kenyon’s snappiest dressers suit up in their khakis and coats to perform several of their hits.